eunjais/surfs_up/README.md

 December has an average precipitation of 0.22 mm, with minimum being no daily rain and maximum being 6.42 mm.

 From this, we can conclude that while there is a subtle increase of precipitation between June and December, the difference is negligible ( 0.6 mm) This likely reflects the weather and climate trend of the area; Hawaii's wettest months are known to be from November to March, but heavily localized weather makes it so that it isn't overwhelming.

+Conclusively, we see there's negligible amount of difference, temperature-wise and precipitation-wise, between the months.
+The lowest temperatures in December may pose a decrease of customer population since 56 F is quite chilly, but the average days show promise.